adhyh/homebridge-vwconnectid/README.md

 ## Climatisation
 * Set climatisation temperature
 * Set climatisation on and off.
 Setting the temperature doesn't automatically trigger on/ off state.

+## Changelog
+1.0.4: Add setting switches for climatisation and charging.
+Set charging 'brightness' for target battery level.